-The term firearm restraining order is defined in HB 1030 as “an order entered by the court…prohibiting a named person from having in his custody or control, purchasing, possessing or receiving any firearm or ammunition.”
+The term firearm restraining order is usually defined as “an order entered by the court…prohibiting a named person from having in his custody or control, purchasing, possessing or receiving any firearm or ammunition.”

-Similar to a protection from abuse order authorized under Title 23 (Domestic Relations), HB 1030 would give certain persons–including law enforcement officers, family or household members–the authority to petition the court for a firearm restraining order enjoining the subject of the petition from having in his/her custody or control, purchasing, possessing or receiving a firearm.
+Similar to a protection from abuse order authorized under Title 23 (Domestic Relations), a proposed bill would give certain persons–including law enforcement officers, family or household members–the authority to petition the court for a firearm restraining order enjoining the subject of the petition from having in his/her custody or control, purchasing, possessing or receiving a firearm.
 Every firearm restraining order would be issued for a fixed period of time—not to exceed one year.